MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-delta-lake.md

    - **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.
    - **Account key**: Enter the **Account name** and **Account key**.

-1. To enable an Azure private link, select **Enable Private link**.
+1. If you have an Azure resource or subscription connection and want to enable an Azure private link, select **Enable Private link**.
 For more information, see  [What is Azure Private Link?](/azure/private-link/private-link-overview).

 1. Enter the name of the **Container** that contains the delta lake folder to import data from.